Skip to main content

 Travel costs are not included in your tuition fees but we do have a free intersite bus service which links the campuses, Surbiton train station, Kingston upon Thames train station, Norbiton train station and halls of residence.

-There may be optional local field trips which would incur a travel cost of approximately £25 per year.
+There may be optional local field trips which would incur a travel cost of at least £25 per year.

 The information on this page reflects the currently intended course structure and module details.
 To improve your student experience and the quality of your degree, we may review and change the material information of this course.
 Course changes explained.